Chloeliyi/Chloe_Asg1/README.md

 Content: <br>
 .The text in the index page was copied from the <a href="https://en.wikipedia.org/wiki/NCT_(group)">NCT Wikipedia Page</a> <br>
-.The text in the members page was taken from: https://kprofiles.com/nct-members-profile/ <br>
+.The text in the members page was taken from: <a href="https://kprofiles.com/nct-members-profile/ ">K Profiles</a> <br>
-.The text in the music page was taken from: https://smtown-nctzens.fandom.com/wiki/Category:Discography <br>
+.The text in the music page was taken from: <a href="https://smtown-nctzens.fandom.com/wiki/Category:Discography">NCT Fandom Wiki</a> <br>
-.The text in the merch page was taken from: https://smglobalshop.com/
+.The text in the merch page was taken from: <a href="https://smglobalshop.com/">SM Store</a>

 Media:
-.
-The image in the index page was taken from: https://www.kpopstarz.com/articles/296793/20210113/nct-debut-new-unit-2021.htm <br>
+.The image in the index page was taken from: <a href="https://www.kpopstarz.com/articles/296793/20210113/nct-debut-new-unit-2021.htm">Kpopstarz</a> <br>
-.The images in the members page was taken from: https://kprofiles.com/nct-members-profile/ <br>
+.The images in the members page was taken from: <a href="https://kprofiles.com/nct-members-profile/ ">K Profiles</a> <br>
-The images in the music page was taken from: https://smtown-nctzens.fandom.com/wiki/Category:Discography <br>
+The images in the music page was taken from: <a href="https://smtown-nctzens.fandom.com/wiki/Category:Discography">NCT Fandom Wiki</a> <br>
-.The images in the merch page was taken from: https://smglobalshop.com/
+.The images in the merch page was taken from: <a href="https://smglobalshop.com/">SM Store</a>

 Acknowledgement: <br>
 .
 My main inspiration for this site came from the NCT Wiki Fandom page.